Ghulam Sediq Wardak

-Ghulam Sediq Wardak (born 1942) is an Afghan inventor, credited with 341 inventions, none of which are patented.
+Ghulam Sediq Wardak (born 1942) is an Afghan inventor, credited with 344 inventions to solve everyday problems, none of which are patented.
 He is a local hero, despite being only semi-literate, and having no formal higher education.
 His inventions tend to be practical devices, inspired by needs he perceives in his daily life.
 His first, made when he was seventeen, was a radio powered by the wearer's bodily electricity.

+His single-minded attention to coming up with his inventions has led to him being called mad by many in his community.
+"Even if major companies have got there first, Ghulam still pushes ahead although he struggles to make a living."
 He has devoted himself to inventing full-time, being supported financially by his four sons.